Group H

 Spain: The Current European Champions

-The post-Tiki-Taka era Spain went through genuine identity crisis — exits to Russia in 2018, Switzerland in 2020, Morocco in 2022.
-Then they won Euro 2024 playing a style that was both faithful to the tradition and faster, younger, and more direct.
+Post-Tiki-Taka Spain went through genuine identity crisis: exits to Russia in 2018, Switzerland in 2020, Morocco in 2022.
+Then they won Euro 2024 playing a style both faithful to tradition and faster, younger, and more direct.
 Lamine Yamal turned 17 at that tournament.
-He is their centrepiece now.
-Pedri, Fabian Ruiz, Morata — a squad with genuine depth and a manager who knows how to use it.
+He is their centrepiece now, supported by Pedri, Fabian Ruiz, and a squad with genuine depth at every position.
 They should win this group without major difficulty.

 The one match to watch: Uruguay vs Spain in Guadalajara on June 26th, kicking off at 6pm local time.
 If Uruguay have already qualified, Spain might rotate.
 If either team needs a result, it will be war.